-Business income, including all capital gains, is subject to a flat corporate income tax of 24%.
-The corporate tax rate will be reduced to 23% from 2024.
+Business income, including all capital gains, is subject to a flat corporate income tax of 23%.

 Real estate capital gains realised by individuals are taxed at a special tax rate, unlike rental income.

 Real estate capital gains realised by individuals are subject to a special real estate gains tax of 30%.
 However, it is also possible to opt out of this tax and have the capital gains taxed at the standard personal income tax rate.